 "Non.
-No -- American."
+No — American."

 "Ah!
 Engleesh?"
 Smiling, shakes hands.

 "Oui.
-Yes -- English."
+Yes — English."

 Smiles, shakes hands.
 Points to the harbor, says, "Calm."
 Waves his hands back and forth to show how calm it is.

 The start of a good day.